mplonski/lightnews/README.md

 125 >> example topic
 ```

-`list 3` means, that you want to display list of topics from group no. 3.
+`list 3` means that you want to display list of topics from group no. 3.

-**Second one** is dedicated to work with one group (and *it is not implemented yet*).
+**Second one** is dedicated to work with one group (and **it's not implemented yet**).
 To switch to this mode you need to run:

 ```
  > setgroup 3
 Done!
- group_name >
+Turned on single-group mode for group group_name on server server_name. group_name >
 ```

-Now command-line is set to work with group no. 3 named group_name (remember that server's name is not displayed in this mode).
-In this mode you can simply run:
+Command-line is set to work with group no. 3 named group_name (remember that server's name is not displayed in this mode).
+Now you can simply run:

 ```
  group_name > list